1031 Canal

 On April 3, 2020, OSHA found that the structural engineer had "failed to adequately design, review or approve steel bolt connections affecting the structural integrity of the building".
 The engineer has denied wrongdoing and is appealing the findings.
 Felony charges against three former building inspectors were recommended by the New Orleans Office of Inspector General.

-Demolition of former Woolworths store
+History

+The location was originally a Woolworth store constructed in the 1930s.
+The store has been vacant since the 1990s.

+After months of controversy, on September 22, 2011, the New Orleans City Council voted 5–2 to approve an application by developer Praveen Kailas to build a high-rise complex on the site.
+As proposed the building would have included 300 apartment units, a 500-space parking garage and 40000 sqft of retail space on the first two floors.
+The project had undergone a lengthy and controversial development process.

-A permit to demolish the existing building, a former Woolworth store constructed in the 1930s and vacant since the late 1990s, was issued in April 2014, and demolition began in October 2014, with completion scheduled for 2016.
+A permit to demolish the existing building was issued in April 2014, and demolition began in October 2014, with completion scheduled for 2016.

-Hard Rock Hotel New Orleans

-Following the demolition of the Woolworth building, there was little progress made on the site until February 2018 when Kailas announced a partnership with Hard Rock to turn the new building into the Hard Rock Hotel New Orleans.
+Following the demolition of the Woolworth building, there was little progress made on the site until February 2018, when Kailas announced a partnership with Hard Rock to turn the new building into the Hard Rock Hotel New Orleans.
 The new plan maintained the already-approved height, massing, and general design of the tower.
 Plans for the interior then included 350 hotel rooms, 65 1–3 bedroom units available for purchase, an upscale restaurant, 12000 sqft of event space, and a 400-space parking garage.